-I received the following letter via the contact form on this website last night.
-It’s provided a bit of comfort during what’s been a somewhat uncertain time in my life–for a variety of reasons–and so I thought I would share it.
+I received the following letter via the contact form on this website last night and so I thought I would share it.
 Not that I’m bragging, but I do receive notes like these every so often, which are obviously great to see pop up in my inbox, but it never occurred to me to share them before.
 In the past, it always made sense to me to keep those letters as “mine,” but this one in particular felt especially humbling.
 As I said to its sender, I always find reactions like these to be very rewarding–not just because the reader responded so positively to my writing, but because at times when it feels like my books have finally disappeared into the ether of the internet, something like this comes along to remind me that they still have life in them.

 I am writing because I recently finished your superb short story collection, “The End of Summer” and wanted to thank you and share my appreciation for it.